Normal Cervical Spine X-ray

-In diseases or spasm of cervical spine, this lordosis of normal cervical spine is lost.
+In diseases or spasm of the cervical spine, this lordosis of the normal cervical spine is lost.

 Most common of these causes a change in curvature is cervical spondylosis.

-For examination of cervical spine, both anteroposterior and lateral views are required.
-Though both the views are important, lateral view is more informative.
+For examination of the cervical spine, both anteroposterior and lateral views are required.
+Though both the views are important, the lateral view is more informative.

 Special view radiographs may be required in many cases for proper diagnosis of the disease.

-First method is done routinely on ambulatory patients in outpatient department.
+The first method is done routinely on ambulatory patients in the outpatient department.
 Lying down method is done in cases of injury or patients who cannot stand.